JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ### What's an ACTOR?

-An interactooor with a smart contract:
+Any interactooor with a smart contract:

 - Other protocols (dependencies)
 - Other users (permissioned or not)